Cal Ripken Sr. Collegiate Baseball League: Friendship Games with Israel National Baseball Team (2021)

 As part of its exhibition series to prepare for the Olympics in Japan, the Israel National Baseball Team played three games against Ripken League competition in July 2021.
-On July 16, Team Israel defeated a Ripken League all-star team made up of players from the Braves, Giants, and Grays at FNB Field on City Island in Harrisburg, Pennsylvania.
-On July 18, Team Israel came from behind in the final inning to beat the Bethesda Big Train 8-7 before a standing-room-only crowd of 835 at Shirley Povich Field in Rockville, Maryland.
-On July 19, a Ripken League all-star team of players from the Aces, Big Train, and Thunderbolts defeated Team Israel 9-3 at Leidos Field at Ripken Stadium in Aberdeen, Maryland.
+On July 16, Israel defeated a Ripken League all-star team made up of players from the Braves, Giants, and Grays at FNB Field on City Island in Harrisburg, Pennsylvania.
+On July 18, Israel came from behind in the final inning to beat the Bethesda Big Train, 8-7, before a standing-room-only crowd of 835 at Shirley Povich Field in Rockville, Maryland.
+On July 19, a Ripken League all-star team of players from the Aces, Big Train, and Thunderbolts defeated Israel, 9-3, at Leidos Field at Ripken Stadium in Aberdeen, Maryland.

 Teams

 Champions

+Numbers in parentheses denote the number of championships won by a team to that point, when more than one.

 Every championship series from 2009 to 2018 pitted the Redbirds against the Big Train.